Which Singapore Property Bets Paid Off? (Post-COVID Case Study)

 We all like to think waiting is the safer choice, especially after an uncertain time like COVID.
 But in property investing, timing is everything.
 The difference between buying at the right moment and hesitating can mean hundreds of thousands in your pocket, or left on the table.

-Today, we’ll look at three real examples of 3-bedroom Singapore properties, approximately 1,507 sqft each, bought either pre-COVID or post-COVID, held for several years, and then resold in December 2025.
+Today, we’ll look at three real examples of 3-bedroom Singapore properties, approximately 1,507 sqft each, bought either pre-COVID or post-COVID, held for several years, and then resold in 2025.

 Property